 1 CUP half + half

 Remove bay leaf.
 In batches, blend until smooth.
 Stir in half and half, adjust s + p.

 A super versatile topping for adding a smoky slant to many dishes.
-In addition to using it as a topping for the creamy mushroom soup, try it on cheese board, say sprinkling onto goat cheese smeared onto figs or dried dragon fruit.
+In addition to using it as a topping for the creamy mushroom soup, try it on cheese board, spread some goat cheese onto figs or dried dragon fruit, then dip or sprinkle on the crumble.
 Other uses: throw into salads, especially spinach or arugula, and for those who love savory in their desserts, add a spoon to vanilla ice cream.